Evovest/EvoTrees.jl/docs/src/tutorials/ranking-LTRC.md

 ## Model evalulation

 For ranking problems, a commonly used metric is the [Normalized Discounted Cumulative Gain](https://en.wikipedia.org/wiki/Discounted_cumulative_gain).
+It essentially considers whether the model is good at identifying the top K outcomes within a group.
 There are various flavors to its implementation, though the most commonly used one is the following:

 ```julia
 function ndcg(p, y, k=10)